 - Connect the Voltage Probe to the interface.

 - You may gather the data with Selected Events, or simply record the readings from the main screen.

 Obtain a piece of filter paper that fits your Petri dish and draw five small circles with dotted connecting lines, as shown below.
 Using scissors cut out the pie-shaped wedges between the circles as shown.
 Label the circles M1, M2, M3, M4, and M5.

 Obtain the five pieces of metal.
 Using either sandpaper or steel wool, scrub both sides of each piece of metal until shiny.
 Use the metal that is obviously copper as your reference metal M1.

-Place 1-2 drops of each solution on its circle (e.g., M1 2+ on circle labeled M1).
+Place 1-2 drops of each solution on its circle (e.g., M1 2+ on circle labelled M1).
 Then place the piece of M1 metal (copper) on the wet spot with its respective cation (Cu2+).
 The top side of the metal should be kept dry.
-Then add several drops of 1.0 M sodium or potassium nitrate to the dotted line drawn between each circle and the center of the filter paper.
-Be sure that there is a continuous trail of sodium or potassium nitrate between each circle and the center.
+Then add several drops of 1.0 M sodium or potassium nitrate to the dotted line drawn between each circle and the centre of the filter paper.
+Be sure that there is a continuous trail of sodium or potassium nitrate between each circle and the centre.
 You may have to periodically dampen the filter paper with sodium or potassium nitrate during the experiment.

 Measure the potential of the first cell by connecting M1 to M2.
 This is done by bringing the positive terminal or lead of the voltmeter into contact with M1 (copper) and the negative terminal in contact with the other metal M2.
 If the voltage displayed in the meter is negative, then reverse the terminals.
 Recall that the + terminal is the cathode and that reduction takes place there, thus you are measuring oxidation potentials and will need to change their sign to report them as reduction potentials in Data Table 2.